Chewy Peanut Butter Blossom Cookies with Hershey’s Kisses

 …the candy kiss won’t stick (to the cookie).

-Transfer the cookies to a rack and let cool before serving.
+Transfer the cookies onto a cooling rack and…

 Thank you so much for stopping by CCC!